patnicolas/streaming/README.md

   }
 }
 </pre>
-The process of encoding a Spark configuration is carried out by the 'encode' method.
-This involves purifying the parameter values from any units (denoted as 'cleansedParamValue').
-The type of the configuration parameter, referred to as 'paramType', is utilized to create the encoder and gene of the suitable type.
+The process of encoding a Spark configuration is carried out by the **encode** method.
+This involves purifying the parameter values from any units (denoted as **cleansedParamValue**).
+The type of the configuration parameter, referred to as **paramType**, is utilized to create the encoder and gene of the suitable type.

 <pre>
 def encode(sparkConfig: SparkConfiguration): Chromosome[Int, Float] = {